Wildlife Pictures Online logo

 In most cases, when a crocodile feels threatened it will turn and slide into the water.

 Nevertheless, it would be extremely dangerous and foolhardy to approach too close to a crocodile lying apparently asleep near the water's edge.
-Although they appear sluggish, they are capable of explosive action, hurtling out of the water to catch prey on the bank.

 For photographing crocs from a vehicle while on safari in Africa, you will in most cases need a longish telephoto in the 300mm to 400mm range, particularly if you want a mix of long shots showing the full body plus more detailed, intimate croc pictures.